conan-io/docs/reference/conanfile/methods/build_requirements.rst

             self.requires("mylib/0.1")
             self.requires("protobuf/3.21.9", override=True)

-The ``<host_version>`` defined upstream is ensuring that the host and build context are using the same version of that requirement.
+The ``<host_version>`` defined upstream is ensuring that the host and build contexts are using the same version of that requirement.

 test_requires